ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99c-quiz-comparison.md

 <!--
 :::::::::: question ::::::::::
-Which sorting algorithm makes use of Insertion sort's best case behavior?
+Which sorting algorithm makes use of Insertion sort's best case behaviour?

 - [x] Shellsort
 - [ ] Heapsort